raehik/old-blog.raehik.net/_drafts/how-arch-linux-differs.md

 date:   2014-08-03 16:07:01
 ---

+*(Note: I do not represent Arch Linux, and this isn't endorsed by them or anything.)*

 [Arch Linux](https://www.archlinux.org) is, in its own website's words, *"a lightweight and flexible Linux® distribution that tries to Keep It Simple."
 It's great for learning about Linux and important low-level tools, and is also